argoproj-labs/training-material/argo-workflows/install-using-helm/intro.md

-While the [recommended installation method for Argo Workflows](https://argoproj.github.io/argo-workflows/installation/) is using the install manifests, you can also use the community-maintained Helm Charts.
+While the [recommended installation method for Argo Workflows](https://argoproj.github.io/argo-workflows/installation/) is using the install manifests, you can also use the community-maintained argoproj Helm Charts.
+More information can be [found on GitHub](https://argoproj.github.io/argo-helm/).

 In this scenario you will: